- About Us

 |Minnesota's Credit Unions|

-Overall, more than 1.7 million Minnesota consumers are member-owners of the state’s credit unions.
-As not-for-profit financial cooperatives, credit unions, on average, offer higher savings rates, lower loan rates and have lower and fewer fees, compared with other financial institutions, providing more than $114 million in direct financial benefits to the state’s credit union members.
+Overall, more than 1.8 million Minnesota consumers are member-owners of the state’s credit unions.
+As not-for-profit financial cooperatives, credit unions, on average, offer higher savings rates, lower loan rates and have lower and fewer fees, compared with other financial institutions.